 It’s never too late to increase strength and flexibility.

 Look at activities that you and your friends/family can enjoy and make doing them a regular thing.

 A chiropractor is the ideal medical professional to consult with for any unexplained pain in the musculoskeletal system.
-They are highly qualified professionals that their specialty is treating conditions like lower back pain and they are very affordable.
+They are highly qualified professionals that specialize in treating conditions like lower back pain and they are affordable.
 If you or a loved one have pain in the lower back, give us a call.
 We’re here to help!

 Understanding *FOOT PRONATION* & How to Correct it | El Paso, TX (2019)

 Understanding how excessive foot pronation can affect a patient’s overall health and wellness is essential to follow-up with treatment.
 Custom foot orthotics can help correct excess foot pronation or supination to help improve foot health issues.
 Excess foot pronation and/or supination can affect the natural alignment of the spine, ultimately affecting posture and mobility.
 The following video describes how excessive foot pronation and supination occur and how they can affect overall health and wellness.
 Dr. Alex Jimenez, a chiropractor in El Paso, TX, utilizes custom foot orthotics to help correct excessive foot pronation and supination.